 Another fallacy is the belief that leaving your heater running during times when the home is unoccupied reduces heating costs by maintaining a constant temperature.
 According to the U.S. Department of Energy, turning your thermostat down by 10 to 15 degrees for at least eight hours at a time can reduce your heating costs by as much as 10 percent.

 Finally, although space heaters may provide temporary warmth, they are extremely inefficient and potentially dangerous.
-The U.S. Consumer Product Safety Commission estimates that space heaters are responsible for more than 25,000 residential fires and approximately 300 fatalities each
+The U.S. Consumer Product Safety Commission estimates that space heaters are responsible for more than 25,000 residential fires and approximately 300 fatalities each and every year.

 Are there other heating myths we’ve missed?
 If so, please leave a comment.
 We’d love to hear your thoughts.